 Applying the Job Characteristics Model to the Workplace

-Hackman & Oldham’s model was well-received, due in part to the fact that their findings were clear and easily applied in the workplace.
-The five characteristics can easily be used as a checklist for job creation or job review.
-For example, during the job design stage employers can ask whether there were multiple key tasks to break the monotony of the role, or whether the job was clearly placed in a wider context so that its relevance was understood.
+Hackman & Oldham’s model was well-received, partially because their findings were clear and easily applied in the workplace.
+In fact, the five characteristics can be used as a checklist for job creation or job review.
+For example, when creating a job specification employers can ask whether there were multiple key tasks to break the monotony of the role, or whether the job was clearly placed in a wider context so that its relevance was understood.

 Two common motivational methods that have developed from the job design model are job rotation and job enrichment.
 The former involves employees crossing over to tasks normally carried out by a colleague, and is designed to break up work (while creating a multi-skilled workforce).
-Tech giant Intel uses job rotation to fill temporary positions, which improves employee satisfaction, teaches new skills, broadens organizational knowledge—and ensures momentum is maintained.
+For example, tech giant Intel uses job rotation to fill temporary positions, improving employee satisfaction, teaching new skills, and broadening organizational knowledge.

 How the Job Characteristics Model Affects Employee Engagement

-There are few models that translate so easily to engagement drivers—which proves just how comprehensive Hackman & Oldham’s Job Characteristics Model is.
+Few workplace models translate as easily to employee engagement drivers as Hackman and Oldman's does.
+That proves just how comprehensive their Job Characteristics Model is.

-The skills variety characteristic addresses Growth and the need for employees to feel a sense of personal and professional development from their role, which can partly be addressed by job rotation and enrichment as we’ve discussed.
-Task significance highlights the need for Meaningful Work and the importance of the link between the role and the organization’s success to be clear.
+The "skills variety" characteristic matches clearly with the "growth" driver".
+Specifically, it highlights the need for employees to feel a sense of personal and professional development from their role, which can be addressed by increased opportunities for internal mobility.
+Likewise, "task significance" highlights the need for meaningful work and the importance of the link between the role and the organization’s success to be clear.

-Hackman & Oldham also singled out the value of employee Autonomy, in line with similar findings by Ryan & Deci and Locke.
-The ability to approach a task in one’s own way goes a long way to reducing repetition, and the feelings of alienation that routine can bring.
-Identity and feedback ensure that Goal-Setting and Recognition are being met: the model has genuine two-way communication at its centre.
+Hackman & Oldham also singled out the value of "task autonomy", in line with similar findings by prominent theoriest Mary Parker Follett.
+An employee's ability to approach a task as they prefer goes a long way to reducing repetition, and the feelings of alienation that routine can bring.
+Further feedback ensures that goal-setting and recognition needs are being met: the model has genuine two-way communication at its core.

 If we design our jobs with these characteristics in mind, employees in any role will be more motivated and productive.
-For identifying these essential factors, and presenting them so clearly, Hackman & Oldham fully deserve to be hailed as heroes of engagement.
+For identifying these essential factors, and presenting them so clearly, Hackman & Oldham deserve to be hailed as true innovators in the employee engagement space.